 Through our MAPs Oversight Board, we have worked in partnership with representatives of the devolved administrations, Medical Royal Colleges and their affiliated faculty representatives, to identify common themes and establish a core level of knowledge, skills and behaviours across all four MAP roles.
 This work provided clarity around role definition to employers, patients and the public in support of all four professions, allowing easier movement of such professionals between employers whilst ensuring patient safety.

 In October 2017, the Department of Health and Social Care sought views via a public consultation on the regulation of medical associate professions in the UK.
-Following a high volume of responses, in October 2018, the Secretary of State for Health and Social Care Matt Hancock accounted plans to move forward with plans to introduce statutory regulation of physician associates and physician assistants (anaesthesia).
+Following a high volume of responses, in October 2018, the Secretary of State for Health and Social Care Matt Hancock accounted plans to move forward with plans to introduce statutory regulation of physician associates and anaesthesia associates.

 HEE and the MAPs oversight board continue to work with the Department on progressing statutory regulation for these two roles and supporting the development of a legislative framework to bring in future roles into the MAP group.